-Stuart Michael Associates (SMA), Consulting Engineers, has been appointed by Lochailort Newbury Ltd. (the Applicant) to prepare an Air Quality Assessment in support of an full planning application for the phased redevelopment of the Kennet Centre comprising the partial demolition of existing buildings, flexible-use commercial space, headquarters office building, 402 dwellings plus residents' ancillary facilities, access, car parking and cycle parking, landscaping & open space, sustainable energy installations, and associated works.
-Refer to Figure 1.1 for the site location which is indicated by the blue line.
+1.1 Stuart Michael Associates (SMA), Consulting Engineers, has been appointed by Lochailort Newbury Ltd. (the Applicant) to prepare an Air Quality Assessment in support of a full planning application for the phased redevelopment of the Kennet Centre comprising the partial demolition of existing buildings, flexible-use commercial space, headquarters office building, 317 dwellings plus residents' ancillary facilities, access, car parking and cycle parking, landscaping & open space, sustainable energy installations, and associated works.
+Refer to Figure 1.1 for the site location which is indicated by the red line.